rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

-Many employ voice-based virtual assistant like Apple Siri, Microsoft Cortana, Amazon Alexa and Google Assistant for various tasks such as setting alarms, reminders, and several context-aware conversational commands like switching on gysers, shutting down air conditioner, preparing shopping lists and so on.
+Many employ voice-based virtual assistant like Apple Siri, Microsoft Cortana, Amazon Alexa and Google Assistant for various tasks such as setting alarms, reminders, and several context-aware conversational commands like switching on gysers, shutting down air conditioner, preparing shopping lists, giving navigation instruction to a self-driven vehicle, and so on.

-Much of stock market predictions are now AI-based.
-There are many investment instruments like quant fund which rely on machine learning models for portfolio managment.
-SBI has announced that its quant fund NFO could generate returns on investment in the range of 77-83% according to their back testing result.
-I am not quite sure what checks and balances SEBI has to assure the investors that these AI-oriented, data-driven prediction models are not entirely misleading.
+Much of the stock market predictions are increasingly AI-based.
+There are many investment instruments like quant fund which rely on machine learning prediction models for portfolio managment.
+The quant fund managers boast that investments could generate returns in the range of 77-83% according to back testing result.
+I am not quite sure what checks and balances that SEBI has put in place to assure the investors that these AI-oriented, data-driven prediction models are not entirely misleading.

-Robotic surgery and application of industrial robots has become quite well-established in precision surgery and manufacturing.
-Construction activities have become mostly automated and Industry 4.0 is a reality.
+Robotic surgery and application of industrial robots has become quite well-established in precision surgery and industrial manufacturing processes.
+Construction activities have become largely automated and Industry 4.0 is a reality even in industries like steel macking.
+Bhilai steel plant's rail making process is completely automated.
 We have almost reached the age of driverless cabs, trains and transportation system.
-Most these activities are heavily AI-driven.
+Most these activities are heavily sesnor-based and AI-driven.

-However, extending the possibility of reach AI-comfort in lessening human pains, suffering, travails and toils, one can guess that the intelligent assistants may one day graduate to become scientific research assistants.
-We are already witnessing [p-hacking phenomenon in the quest for establishing reseach hypothesis](https://rkgofiitk.github.io/Topics/Prompt_engineering.html)
+One can guess that the intelligent assistants may progressively graduate to become scientific research assistants with extension of AI-comfort in lessening human pains, suffering, travails and toils,  We are already witnessing [p-hacking phenomenon in the quest for establishing reseach hypothesis](https://rkgofiitk.github.io/Topics/Prompt_engineering.html)
 It will be interesting to surmise that in next few years much theoretical research would be AI-driven.